pdboot/pdboot/mbr/README.md

 * If loading was successful
   - VBR is loaded to the physical addres 0x7c00
   - dl contains the disk ID the system was booted from
-  - ds:si points to the partition entry the VBR was loaded from
+  - ds:si and ds:bp point to the partition entry the VBR was loaded from

 * If loading was unsuccessful
   - Error message is displayed on screen